mariyahendriksen/opinionatedguide.github.io-src/chapters/7-python.md

 > When a program must fail, it should fail noisily and as soon as possible.
 > Write big programs only when it is clear by demonstration that nothing else will do.

-Programming can seem scary at first but [TODO]
+Programming can seem scary at first but the more you exercise, the easier and more exciting it gets.
+After all, practice makes perfect! :)

 ## The building blocks of programming